 Dade Battlefield Historic Park, 7200 Battlefield Parkway, Bushnell .
 352-793-4781.
 Admission is $3 per vehicle.

 Every January there is the annual Dade Battle Re-enactment in early January.
 The battle is re-enacted at 2 p.m.
 There is a $5 per person admission charge.
 The event includes period soldier, Seminole and sutler camps, historic arts and crafts demonstrations, cannon firing and more.
-Details of the 2021 event have not been made available.
+Details of the 2023 event are here.

 4. Paynes Creek Historic State Park